-Charcoal produced by the spring burn.
+Once burn season arrived and the rain stopped long enough to burn I was able to run the fire with the additional leaves.
+Note the charcoal produced by the spring burn.
 At least now I know two things: First, this hilltop had been more fertile when it was grazed and produced quite the crop of filaree.
 Second, if I do increase the soil fertility, I'll probably get filaree, and perhaps other weeds too.

 There's nothing quite like obvious results to make endless detailed measurements unnecessary!
 Nitrate does work wonders.
-It was also amazing how well the grasses that had burned had recovered in but seven weeks.
+It was also amazing how well the grasses that had burned had recovered in seven weeks; they looked better than the untreated area above.
 Happily, I did get the thinning space I wanted for the forbs.
 Yet we are not to the more interesting problem that we have at work here.